Chalarangelo/30-seconds-of-code/snippets/reverse_string.md

 Returns the string after reversing it.

-Use string slicing to rotate the string.
+Use string slicing to reverse the string.

 ```py
 def reverse_string(string):